Reconciliation, Humility & Kindness

 Blue Lakes (5)

-Indigenous Peoples have had a respectful and reciprocal relationship with the lands and waters of Turtle Island, known as Canada today, since time immemorial.
+Indigenous Peoples have held a reciprocal relationship with the lands and waters of Turtle Island (Canada) since time immemorial.

 Reconciliation